-The precheck algorithm is illustrated Figure 4.
-There is a moving obstacles in the workspace of the robot, the minimal distance and time moment can be calculated when the obstacle and the agent will be closest to each other.
+The precheck algorithm is illustrated in Figure 4.
+When there is a moving obstacle in the robot’s workspace, the minimal distance and time point can be calculated when the obstacle and the agent are closest to each other.

-Cost function based velocity selection using the extended VO method
+Cost-function-based velocity selection using the extended VO method

-The Safety Velocity Obstacles (SVO) method was defined in our previous work [26].
-In this method, a cost function was used where different aspects influenced the motion planning method (safety, speed).
-This algorithm is extended with a heading parameter that gives information about the orientation of the agent to the goal position, and the method is also extended with the changing uncertainty parameter.
+The safety velocity obstacle method has been defined in a previous study [26].
+In this method, a cost function was used when different aspects influenced the motion-planning method (safety, speed).
+This algorithm is extended with a heading parameter, which provides information on the orientation of the agent in relation to the target position, and the method is also extended with the changing uncertainty parameter.